 “Our plan doesn’t carry any extra fees or costs.
-It’s aimed solely at helping our customers who’re struggling with cash flow due to the Covid-19 pandemic,” Absa states.
+It’s aimed solely at helping our customers who are struggling with cash flow due to the Covid-19 pandemic,” Absa states.

-Nedbank: “We’re specifically looking at ways in which we can address the heightened anxiety of our clients as a result of this pandemic and the negative impact it has had or may have on their finances.
-We encourage clients who’re experiencing cashflow difficulties to contact us,” says Nedbank.
+Nedbank: “We’re specifically looking at ways in which we can address the heightened anxiety of our clients as a result of this pandemic, and the negative impact it has had or may have on their finances.
+We encourage clients who are experiencing cashflow difficulties to contact us,” says Nedbank.

 Nedbank’s relief programme includes entering payment arrangement options that are tailored to suit you based on your household’s cash flow being negatively impacted at this time.